jasonpaulso/amem_mcp/README.md

 Link to pdf of paper: https://arxiv.org/pdf/2502.12110v1 Link to paper's github: https://github.com/WujiangXu/A-mem

-The authors of the paper also have their own implementation of the system (don't this it's an MCP Server): https://github.com/WujiangXu/A-mem-sys
+The authors of the paper also have their own implementation of the system (don't think it's an MCP Server): https://github.com/WujiangXu/A-mem-sys
 ___